 As of September 30, 2020, 1,665 applications were received for the \$375 housing awards.
-1,549 students received the awards, totaling \$580,875.
-105 denials were issued for various reasons.
-An additional 37 non-housing awards were made totaling \$48,464.31.
-During this quarter, a total of 1,565 distinct students received 1,586 awards totaling \$629,339.31.
-To date, 1,767 students have received some form of CARES Act award totaling \$1,244,562.95
+1,560 students received the awards, totaling \$580,000.
+105 denials were issued, either because the student asked for funding other than housing costs or asked a second time after previously receiving an award.
+To date, 1,776 students have received some form of CARES Act award, with 332 receiving an award both in the spring and the fall.
+The total amount awarded is \$1,247,187.95

-During the last quarter of 2020, FSU received a few additional applications for the fall housing award, granting 30 applications for \$11,250.
+During the last quarter of 2020, FSU received a few additional applications for the fall housing award, granting 27 applications for \$10,125.
 Otherwise, the decision was made to reserve the remaining CARES Act funds for use during the spring semester.
 FSU intends to automatically award \$375 to help support housing costs for all students who received the award in the fall and are registered as of the Add/Drop date for the spring semester.
 Other students who did not apply for the fall award but otherwise qualify, will be able to submit an application.
 The remaining funds will be used to help with students that have emergency financial need, are eligible for CARES Act funding, and their need fits one of the criteria established by the Department of Education.
-As of December 31, 2020, the total amount awarded is \$1,255,812.95.
+As of December 31, 2020, the total amount awarded is \$1,257,312.95.